elsesiy/elsesiy.com/about.md

 <h1 style="text-align: center; margin-bottom: 40px; margin-top: -50px">About</h1>

 <div>
-  <p>I'm a Software Engineer <a href="http://mbrdna.com/" target="_blank">@MBRDNA</a> working on Big Data for Automotive and former <a href="https://www.ibm.com/" target="_blank">@IBM</a>.
-Currently, I live in Silicon Valley but am originally from Berlin.
-My passion is software and I love contributing to open source projects.</p>
+  <p>I'm a Data Engineer <a href="http://mbrdna.com/" target="_blank">@MBRDNA</a> working on Big Data for Automotive and a former Software Architect <a href="https://www.ibm.com/" target="_blank">@IBM</a>.
+I live in Silicon Valley but am originally from Berlin.
+My passion is building cool stuff and I love the open source space.</p>

   <p><b>Technologies</b></p>

   <p>I did a lot of work in the field of native apps with corresponding backend services mainly written in Swift and Java.
-Lately I've been involved in Container technologies and DevOps toolchains to increase developer efficiency.</p>
+Lately, I've been involved in Container technologies and DevOps toolchains to increase developer efficiency.
+In my current role, I get to apply this knowledge in the field of big data processing :+1:.</p>

   <p><b>Research</b></p>